BuffaloBorn/newClientDevNotes/linuxcmd.md

 $ lsmod | grep vfat
 ```

-If you load the manually, you must unload it manually as well.
+If you load it the manually, you must unload it manually as well.

 ```bash
 $ modprobe -r vfat